hfmark/seismic-noise-tomography/README.md

 - `1d_models.py` takes dispersion maps as input and invert them for a 1-D shear velocity model at selected locations, using a Markov chain Monte Carlo method to sample to posterior distribution of the model's parameters.
-*note that this last script has not yet been updated/tested with 3.7*
+*Note that this last script has not yet been updated/tested with 3.7*

 The scripts rely on the Python package `pysismo`, which must thus be located in a place included in your PATH (or PYTHONPATH) environment variable.
 The easiest